Multi-scale clustering and source separation of InSight mission seismic data: Stylized example

 \section{Stylized example}

-We present a multi-scale synthetic dataset (see Figure~\ref{fig:synthetic-dataset}) used to validate our model in the presence of ground truth sources.
+We present a multi-scale synthetic dataset used to validate our model using ground truth sources.
 We first describe how the dataset is constructed and then we present the results of our clustering and source separation algorithm when applied to this dataset.